priya-bhogavalli/Data-Engineering-Material/Supporting-Tools/Programming/CPP/CPP_INTERVIEW_QUESTIONS.md

 - **Concurrency**: "C++ Concurrency in Action" by Anthony Williams
 - **Templates**: "C++ Templates: The Complete Guide" by Vandevoorde & Josuttis

----

-**Remember**: C++ provides both high-level abstractions and low-level control.
-Focus on modern C++ features, RAII, and performance optimization techniques for data engineering applications.
+This comprehensive guide covers 80 C++ interview questions essential for data engineering roles, progressing from basic concepts to advanced performance optimization and concurrent programming techniques.